Beata Konarska

 •••

-She is a co-author of well-known site-specific installations commissioned by public institutions, such as “PEGAZI” in Krasiński Square in Warsaw for the National Library, “TREEHOUSE” for the University Library in Warsaw, and “ROOSTERS” for the Embassy of France in Poland.
+She is the co-author of site-specific installations commissioned by public institutions, such as: Pegasi for the National Library, Tree House for the University of Warsaw Library, and Roosters for the French Embassy in Poland.

-Her works have been exhibited in many solo and group exhibitions in Poland and abroad, featured in Polish and international catalogs and albums, and presented on Polish international portals dedicated to design and art.
-They are part of collections in Europe and the USA.
+Her works have been shown at numerous solo and group exhibitions in Poland and abroad, published in Polish and international catalogues and art/design anthologies, and featured on online art platforms.
+They are held in private and institutional collections in Europe and the USA.

 Complete and ongoing projects, series of paintings presented in more or less chronological order can be found on the subpage “ART” .

-However, the documentation of exhibitions, current events and work in progress- on the subpage “BLOG”.
+However, the documentation of exhibitions, current events and work in progress- on the subpage “NEWS”.

 Welcome.